CRN Impact Awards: Rubicon Red creates AI chatbot for Queensland University of Technology

-Brisbane headquartered Rubicon Red’s work deploying a chatbot-as-a-service for University of Queensland (QUT) Service Centre (HiQ) has seen it named a finalist in the Customer Experience category in the 2021 CRN Impact Awards.
+Brisbane headquartered Rubicon Red’s work deploying a chatbot-as-a-service for Queensland University of Technology (QUT) Service Centre (HiQ) has seen it named a finalist in the Customer Experience category in the 2021 CRN Impact Awards.

 HiQ looks after student services and support for the university, responding to enquiries by phone, email and face to face and was facing mounting pressure at the start of the year as students were preparing to head into learning in the world of COVID-19.